-- If you primarily invest in funds, selecting an investment broker with a wide selection of funds will be more important than choosing the broker who has the lowest trading fees.
+- If you primarily invest in funds, selecting an investment broker with a wide selection of funds will be more important than choosing the broker with the lowest trading fees.

 - Similarly, if you’re mostly a buy-and-hold investor, specific investment analysis tools may be more important to you than choosing the broker with the lowest fees.

-- If you’re a new investor, you might want to go with a firm that offers a combination of strong educational and training tools, excellent customer service, and a virtual trading account that will allow you to learn the ropes without using real money.
+- If you’re a new investor, you might want to go with a firm that offers strong educational and training tools, excellent customer service, and a virtual trading account that will allow you to learn the ropes without using real money.

-- If you’re an active trader, commission fees will be very important, since they will affect the net return on your trading activities.
-As well, you’ll need a trading platform that will facilitate high-frequency trading.
+- If you’re an active trader, commission fees will be very important since they will affect the net return on your trading activities.
+You’ll also need a trading platform that will facilitate high-frequency trading.